 “I would also like to commend Property Club Perth Spirit on their gallant efforts.
 After an amazing win over competition leaders Melbourne Rising in the Semi-Final, the Spirit proved they were worthy contenders for the title.

-“The Buildcorp NRC has been a major success, with more than 150 non-contracted players testing their skills against Super Rugby and Wallabies players.
+“The Buildcorp NRC has been a great success, with more than 150 non-contracted players testing their skills against Super Rugby and Wallabies players.

 “After a successful debut year for the Buildcorp NRC, I look forward to seeing the competition grow in the coming seasons,” Pulver said.